SkyLabsAI/rocq-agent-toolkit/rocq-doc-manager/README.md

 - Description: runs the given query at the cursor, not updating the state.
 - Failure mode: recoverable failure.
 - Failure payload: none.
-- Response payload: string with the query's result (as taken from the "notice" feedback with the given index).
+- Response payload: string with the query's result (as taken from the "info" / "notice" feedback with the given index).

 ### `text_query_all`